joeavanzato/LogBoost/README.md

 On top of this - as lines are sent to the main writer for each output file, they are buffered into a slice before writing to file to help improve throughput - the amount of lines buffered at a time for each output file can be controlled via the -writebuffer parameter - defaulting to 1000.

+### DNS Notes
+log2geo is capable of generating an enormous amount of DNS queries depending on the input data - when an execution is started, an in-memory cache is established to hold DNS record responses for each detected IP address - this helps reduce redundant DNS requests for the same IP address, improving overall throughput.

+Still, be aware that '-dns' can have a large impact on the overall execution time when dealing with a large amount of IP addresses - it may make sense to reduce overall batch size and increase maxgoperfile to help split DNS requests across more go routines.

+Additionally - it is possible for DNS requests to be throttled by upstream servers such as Google DNS - this can be an issue when dealing with a large amount of data.

+To help mitigate this, DNS results are cached for re-use - when execution is complete, the cache is saved to the directory 'dns.cache' - this cache is re-used on any additional execution from the same working directory - this means that if an IP address exists in the cache, we will not make new queries for it.
+If you want to perform 'fresh' queries, just delete the cache directory and it will be rebuilt automatically.
 ### Handling Different Log Types

 #### CSV